ignlg/heap-js/README.md

 - `for (const value of heap)` directly usable as an Iterator, consumes the heap
 - `length` of the heap
-- `limit` amount of elements in the heap
+- `limit` the amount of elements in the heap
 - `pop()` the top element
 - `push(...elements)` one or more elements to the heap
 - `pushpop(element)` faster than `push` & `pop`